 Step 8.
 Squeeze the cooled roasted garlic bulb by pinching with your thumb and fingers to remove garlic from bulb skin.
 Discard skin.
 On a small plate, mash garlic with a fork to form a paste.

 Step 9.
-In a medium bowl, combine yogurt, roasted onions and garlic paste, lemon juice, black pepper, and thyme.
+In a medium bowl, combine yogurt, roasted onions and garlic paste, lemon juice, salt, black pepper, and thyme.
 Stir to a uniform mixture.

 view on Amazon: handheld lemon juicer (so easy to use--squeeze a lemon half directly into the mixture)